Oregon Sick Time law takes effect January 1, 2016, expanding eligibility to accrue and use paid sick leave to all PSU employees.

 Inter-Institutional and Inter-Agency Transfers

-When an eligible unclassified or classified employee transfers to another benefits eligible position within the University, State of Oregon, or OUS, the employee shall transfer all accrued sick leave to the new position, provided the break-in-service does not exceed two years.
-When accruals are different between agencies, please refer to the collective bargaining agreement for clarification on the "assumption of Sick Leave" accruals for classified employees.
+When an eligible Unclassified or Classified employee transfers to another benefits-eligible position within the University, State of Oregon, or other Public University, the employee shall transfer all accrued sick leave to the new position, provided the break-in-service does not exceed two years and the receiving institution's policy allows it.
+When accruals are different between agencies, please refer to the collective bargaining agreement for clarification on the "assumption of Sick Leave" accruals for Classified employees.

 An employee who separates employment is not entitled to compensation for unused sick leave except in the calculation of the Public Employees' Retirement System (PERS) retirement benefit as provided in ORS 237.153.